-The following qualifications represent the broad set of skills and personal qualities important for success as the associate director of college counseling.
+The following qualifications represent the broad set of skills and personal qualities important for success as the Director of College Counseling.
 While no candidate will embody every quality, ideal candidates will bring many of the following professional and personal attributes:

-- Three to five years of experience working in a college counseling office within an independent school; - An educator's mindset and a passion for the holistic experience of students at MA; - A nuanced understanding of admissions, financial aid, and the college counseling profession; - An ability to analyze, summarize, and present data to various constituencies; - A proven track record of providing exceptional service to students and families; - Ability to work collegially and effectively in a collaborative and diverse community and demonstrate a high level of confidentiality; - Strength with in-person engagements and strong interpersonal skills; - Genuine enthusiasm for and ability to engage with adolescents; - Diplomacy, tact, and political savvy, particularly in their work with students and families; - Confident and effective communication skills; the ability to write with insight and clarity and to speak persuasively; - The ability to adeptly respond to challenges with grace and a problem-solving orientation; - Familiarity with Google Suite and Maia, Naviance, SCOIR, or similar college counseling platforms; - Active involvement within regional and national college admission counseling organizations, along with the demonstrated ability to build strong relationships with college and university admission offices; - Fluency in Spanish is welcomed; - A BA/BS is required; a graduate degree is desirable.
+- Five years or more of experience working in a college counseling office within an independent school and/or prior experience in college admissions; - Experience supervising other college counselors and uniting a team; - An educator's mindset and a passion for the holistic experience of students at MA; - A nuanced understanding of admissions, financial aid, and the college counseling profession; - An ability to analyze, summarize, and present data to various constituencies; - A proven track record of providing exceptional service to students and families; - Ability to work collegially and effectively in a collaborative and diverse community and demonstrate a high level of confidentiality; - Strength with in-person engagements and strong interpersonal skills; - Genuine enthusiasm for and ability to engage with adolescents; - Diplomacy, tact, and political savvy, particularly in their work with students and families; - Confident and effective communication skills; the ability to write with insight and clarity and to speak persuasively; - The ability to adeptly respond to challenges with grace, humor, and a problem-solving orientation; - Familiarity with Google Suite and Maia, Naviance, SCOIR, or similar college counseling platforms; - Active involvement within regional and national college admission counseling organizations, along with the demonstrated ability to build strong relationships with colleges and universities; - Fluency in Spanish is welcomed; - A BA/BS is required; a graduate degree is desirable.